HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Responsive Navigation Patterns.md

 - [user.ts](file://src/stores/user.ts#L1-L103)

 ## Conclusion
-The responsive navigation system in the Maya Platform frontend demonstrates a robust implementation of modern web development practices.
+The responsive navigation system in the MayaWork frontend demonstrates a robust implementation of modern web development practices.
 By leveraging Tailwind CSS's utility-first approach, the system achieves responsive behavior through strategic use of breakpoint prefixes like `lg:` and `sm:`.
 The mobile/desktop layout switching is seamless, with the hamburger menu providing an intuitive interface for smaller screens.

 Key strengths of the implementation include:
 - Clean separation of concerns between components